Popular Daedalus liveaboards Explore all liveaboards

 Daedalus Reef Underwater

 In deeper waters, the position of Daedalus reef so far offshore makes it ideal for encounters with passing pelagics.
 Hammerheads and oceanic whitetips are just some of the big sharks you can hope to encounter around Daedalus.
-There is also a chance in the south of the reef to see solitary thresher sharks, easily distinguished by their long pointed tails.
-There is also a chance in the summer to see whale sharks passing by in the blue.
+In the south of the reef, there is also a chance to see solitary thresher sharks, easily distinguished by their long pointed tails.
+In the summer, there is also a chance to see whale sharks passing by in the blue.

 Top Tips for Daedalus Reef

-- Currents can be strong at Daedalus but the directions are fairly predictable.
+- Currents can be strong at Daedalus, but the directions are fairly predictable.
 Take a compass to stay orientated.

-- Be sure to take adequate thermal protection as currents can make the water feel colder than it is.
+- Be sure to take adequate thermal protection, as currents can make the water feel colder than it is.

 Getting to Daedalus Reef